zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster3D Readme-Short.txt

 Maya
   Added GearVR Mono Cube support to the Dome Viewer, and a set of Gear VR panoramic viewing meshes "gearVRCube_mesh.obj", and "gearVRCube_mesh.ma"
-  Updated the Dome Diagnostics tool to add detection for the environment variable "PYMEL_SKIP_MEL_INIT"
+  Updated the Dome Diagnostics tool to add detection for the environment variable "PYMEL_SKIP_MEL_INIT" Updated the Dome Diagnostics tool to add detection for the PlayblastVR Panoramic Format "Gear VR Mono Cube" option var

 Version 1.9.1
 -------------